CRS in Serbia

 Catholic Relief Services opened our office in Belgrade, Serbia, in 1996 in response to the violent breakup of the former Yugoslavia.
 Responding to this emergency, we offered clothes, food, heating and hygiene supplies to refugees and other marginalized groups.

-After Slobodan Milosevic lost power and the country began to rejoin the European economy, CRS Serbia shifted focus from humanitarian assistance to programs that encourage citizen participation.
-These programs include education, poverty reduction and building a culture of peace.
+Once the country began to rejoin the European economy, in 2001, CRS Serbia shifted focus from humanitarian assistance to programs that encourage citizen participation.
+These programs included education, poverty reduction and building a culture of peace.
+That work resulted to spin-off organizations that continued to work in this area, as well as a Poverty Reduction Unit within the Government of Serbia.

-Catholic Relief Services' work in Serbia revolves around three pillars.
-The first is legal aid and livelihood assistance to thousands of refugees and displaced people, many of whom live in legal and financial uncertainty.
+War and terrorism in the Middle East and declining economies in Asia and Africa shaped Catholic Relief Services' work in Serbia.
+We provide legal aid and livelihood assistance to refugees and displaced people of former Yugoslavia, many of whom live in legal and financial uncertainty.